numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ### EmptyDir

 We also support `emptyDir` for quick experimentation.
 We do not recommend this in production setup.
-If we use `emptyDir`, we will end up in data loss if there are pod migrations.
+If we use `emptyDir`, we will end up in data loss if there are pod migrations. `emptyDir` also takes an optional `sizeLimit`.

 #### Example